 For more information about the New Haven Chorale, visit its profile on giveGreater.org.

 Did you Know?

-The Chorale’s roots go back to the vision of conductor Robert Shaw, who inspired national movement of local amateur choral groups devoted to musical excellence.
+The Chorale's roots go back to the vision of conductor Robert Shaw, who inspired a national movement of local amateur choral groups devoted to musical excellence.
 The New Haven Chorale's founder, Alden Hammond, was a Shaw protégé who graduated from Yale on the GI bill.